seniorglez/Casio-LikeCalculatorLib/README.md

 In order to run Maven you will need to install Java's JDK but as long we are using Maven we didn't need to have the specific version of Java that we are using to write owr project (Maven will compile on JDK8 anyway).
-I recommend to install versions older that JDK8.
+I recommend to install versions older that JDK8 (minimum JDK7).
 On my case I'm using JDK11.

 I think that everybody who works with Java already knows how to set his JAVA_HOME system variable, but some of you use to set it like this: